 Larry Gomez initially hired Frank as a part-time Project Manager to employ his talents at maximizing clients’ telecom technologies with minimum budget impact.
-His no-nonsense consulting advice allowed his first client to, more than, double in size while enhancing their wireless infrastructure for 20% less than what they had been spending.
+His no-nonsense consulting advice allowed his first client to more than double in size while enhancing their wireless infrastructure for 20% less than what they had been spending.
 Larry Gomez immediately offered Frank a full-time position.

 Since accepting the full-time position, Frank has advanced to embrace his current role as Vice President of Operations.
-Frank has a symbiotic working relationship, not to mention deep friendship, with Larry.
+He has a symbiotic working relationship, not to mention deep friendship, with Larry.
 Their trust in one another and ability to work through all problems is at the heart of what makes TelResource a strong company and a tremendous resource to its customers.

-“We’re looking out for our clients best interest with the highest level of integrity.
+“We’re looking out for our client’s best interest with the highest level of integrity.
 If they could feel a state of euphoria when they hear TelResource is on it, then it’s a job well done for us.”

 – Frank McCartney